 -

-The Data Protection Law (Law 22/11) was drafted to meet Angola’s unique challenges and cultural realities.
-It draws on provisions from the EU and Portuguese legal regimes for the protection of personal data.
+DPA legislation: Angola’s Data Protection Law (Law 22/11) draws on provisions from the EU and Portuguese legal regimes for the protection of personal data.
 While the law was signed in 2011, the enforcement authority, known as the Agência de Proteção de Dados (APD), was only created in October 2019 and there is presently no significant level of enforcement.

 - access their personal data;